Material Guide

 Quick answer

-Maple is one of the safest and most common beginner choices for cutting boards.
-Walnut and cherry are also popular because they look good, machine well, and pair nicely with maple in patterned glue-ups.
-Avoid softwoods, very open-grain woods, and any species you are unsure about for food-contact use.
+Maple is one of the safest and most common beginner choices for cutting boards because it is durable, widely available, and easy to pair with other hardwoods.
+Walnut and cherry are also popular because they look good, machine well, and create strong visual contrast.
+Avoid softwoods, mystery wood, very open-grain species, and any wood you are not confident using for food-contact projects.

 Top woods to use for cutting boards